intel/confidential-cloud-native-primitives/service/eventlog-server/README.md

 ### Deploy as DaemonSet

-In the scenario of confidential kubernetes cluster, it is nice to deploy the eventlog service as a DaemonSet to serve all the applications living inside that cluster.
+In the scenario of confidential kubernetes cluster, it is nice to deploy the Eventlog server service as a DaemonSet to serve all the applications living inside that cluster node.
 Run the following command to deploy the service:

 ```